THE PRESS KIT.

 The end of Callum’s Journey in Denmark came with him taking up post with the world-famous Band of the Coldstream Guards, which has seen him perform in the farthest reaches of the world, from Japan all the way to assisting the United Nations in Cyprus.
 Every state ceremonial event you see, you can bet Callum is out on parade.
 Highlights of his career in the Coldstream include his first engagement being a live BBC tv performance with the Coldstream brass dectet, being on the stage band for the Festival of Remembrance at the Royal Albert Hall, being a part of the massed bands for the national act of remembrance at the Cenotaph, Whitehall, and of course Trooping the Colour for Her Majesty’s birthday parade.
 In 2017 Callum came third in the Household Divison Musician of the Year solo competition, which is open to all musicians of the Foot Guards bands in London.

-Alongside his full time career in the Coldstream Guards, Callum is also the Musical Director of the Thame Concert Band, Oxfordshire; Principal Conductor of the Enfield Film Orchestra, London; and the Highgate + Muswell Hill brass band.
+Alongside his full-time career in the Coldstream Guards, Callum is also the Musical Director of the Thame Concert Band, Oxfordshire; he also became Principal Conductor of the Enfield Film Orchestra, London; and the Highgate + Muswell Hill brass band - which he remained with until 2019 when he won an audition to be the Musical Director of the Aylesbury Concert Band.
 He’s actively freelancing, performing all manner of gigs from being a soloist for charity fundraisers, depping for orchestras throughout London, and giving masterclasses to ensembles of all shapes and sizes.
 He regularly returns to conduct and tutor the Cambridge Youth Wind Orchestra, and Cambridge Youth Orchestra – one of the first ensembles Callum played in as a young tuba player.

 A full CV of Callum's musical adventures is available on request.